-Welcome to take part at the 28th Paavo Nurmi Marathon
+Welcome to participate in the 30th Paavo Nurmi Marathon

-This letter includes importat information about your participation in the 28th Paavo Nurmi Marathon.
+This letter includes important information about your participation in the 30th Paavo Nurmi Marathon.

-The event will take place on 17th of August.
+The event will take place on 20st and 21nd of August.

 You can also participate via social media.

-Share your running related pictures on social media using the hashtag #PNM2019.
+Share your running related pictures on social media using the hashtag #paavonurmimarathon.

 The latest updates and news can be found on the Paavo Nurmi Marathon Facebook and Instagram.